About the Bender JCC:

 Why this role matters:

-The Dance Specialist is responsible for teaching and leading campers ages 4-21 in general dance styles including traditional camp dances, Israeli folk dance, and more.
+The Ceramics Specialist is responsible for planning and teaching our art campers ages 6-13 in basic ceramic skills.
+This position requires knowledge of clay, glaze, and the ability to run the kiln.
 This is an exciting opportunity to work directly with our community and have a significant impact on the experience of our Lessans Camp JCC participants.

 Core Responsibilities Include: